 Concern over the impact of tourism on the preservation of Machu Picchu is significant.
 UNESCO has threatened to place the site on their endangered list and archeologists and academics have openly expressed their concerns.

 In response, the Peruvian Ministry of Culture reluctantly implemented new measures to curb tourism in 2011.
 The conflict between promoting tourism, which is a major contributor to the Peruvian economy, and conserving the famous site, continues to lead to mix priorities.

-Entrance to the site has been set at a limit of 2,500 tourists a day, and access onto the popular Inca Trail, a 4-day trek that leads hikers into Machu Picchu, is limited to 500 permits a day (300 of which go to porters and guides).
+Entrance to the site has been set at a limit of 2,500 tourists a day.
+Access onto the popular 4-Day Inca Trail leading hikers into Machu Picchu, is limited to 500 permits a day (300 of which go to porters and guides alone).

 The Future of Machu Picchu

-It is unlikely that Bingham ever imagined that the city he discovered in 1911 would become as popular as it is today, and he would likely turn in his grave if he knew how many tourists visit Machu Picchu annually.
+It is unlikely that Bingham ever imagined that the city he (re)discovered in 1911 would become as popular as it is today.
+He would likely turn in his grave if he knew how many tourists visit Machu Picchu annually.

-Gone are the days where one could arrive in Cusco and decide to trek the Inca trail or visit Machu Picchu on the spur of the moment.
-Today one needs to book their visit months in advance, and will undoubtedly share the experience with 100s of tourists.
+Gone are the days where one could arrive in Cusco and decide to trek the Inca trail or explore Machu Picchu on the spur of the moment.
+Now, one needs to book their visit months in advance, and will undoubtedly share the experience with hundreds of tourists.

-Alternatively why not consider a trek to one of many other Inca sites in the Cusco region.
-Choquequirao is a particularly impressive site that only gets 3,000-4,000 visitors a year, and can be combined with a visit to Machu Picchu!
+For instance, why not consider a trek to one of many other Inca sites in the Cusco region?
+The Choquequirao trek is a particularly impressive site that only gets 3,000-4,000 visitors a year, and can be combined with a visit to Machu Picchu.